In this article I’m going to cover:

 My ears really pricked up when I heard this.

-I also came from a dysfunctional family and it had affected me in many areas of life, particularly romantic relationships.
-I often felt like manifesting a better future was an uphill battle — it was definitely a battle I could fight, but I was ‘brute forcing’ it with mental diet, affirmations, and visualisations.
+I also came from a dysfunctional family and it had affected me in many areas of life, particularly with my health and romantic relationships.
+I often felt like manifesting a better future was an uphill battle — it was definitely a battle I could fight, but I was ‘brute forcing’ it with mental diet, affirmations, and SATS.
 These did actually work, but I felt like I was fighting against a force that was perhaps more powerful (aka the past) and it seemed to repeat in a couple of ways, in spite of all my good work.

 Revision appeared to offer a way to completely move beyond the past so I grabbed it with both hands.